snail007/wmq/README.md

             Name:string     //message name
             ID:string       //ID of consumer
-            api-token:string//the api token is setting in config callback:string //callback function name for jsonp call,if no jsonp call ,leave it empty
+            api-token:string//the api token is setting in config callback:string //callback function name for jsonp call, if no jsonp call ,leave it empty
     response:
         type:json
         column: